Geometric Study on Canonical Nonlinearity for FCC-based Binary Alloys: Concepts and Discussions

-Here we focus on the correlation between ASDF and CN as KL divergence for fcc-based equiatomic binary alloys with pair correlations that have been most amply studied in the context of CN, where under this condition, we have shown that NAD takes zero for any configuration in thermodynamic limit and we now consider such a case.
-For calculations, we prepare 864-atom fcc-based supercell (i.e., $6\times 6\times 6$ expansion of conventional 4-atom cell), that is applied to MC simulation to obtain canonical distribution for individual configuration $\mathbf{Q}$ based on Eq.~\eqref{eq:a} to estimate ASDF and KL divergences.
+Here we focus on the correlation between ASDF and CN as KL divergence for fcc-based equiatomic binary alloys with five pairs of pair correlations that have been most amply studied in the context of CN: 1st-nearest neighbor (1NN)-2NN, 1NN-3NN, 1NN-4NN, 2NN-8NN and 3NN-5NN pairs.
+For numerical calculations, we prepare 864-atom fcc-based supercell (i.e., $6\times 6\times 6$ expansion of conventional 4-atom cell), that is applied to MC simulation to obtain canonical distribution for individual configuration $\mathbf{Q}$ based on Eq.~\eqref{eq:a} to estimate ASDF and KL divergences.